berniemackie97/binary-slicer/README.md

   - `list-ritual-runs` enumerates runs discovered under `outputs/binaries` (human/JSON).
   - `show-ritual-run` prints metadata/paths for a single run (human/JSON).
   - `update-ritual-run-status` updates run status in the DB (pending/running/succeeded/failed/canceled/stubbed).
+  - `rerun-ritual` reuses an existing run’s normalized spec to create a new run under a new name.
   - `clean-outputs` safely deletes run outputs (per binary, per ritual, or all) with `--yes`.
   - Run metadata is also persisted in the project DB (binary, ritual, hashes, status, timestamps) for easy querying.
 - Tests + coverage (`cargo llvm-cov --workspace --summary-only` with gates) and local CI scripts.